stevewb1993/PythonSuperheroes/README.md

 - Data Validation steps on the input data

 ## Querying the data
+- The output contains one row per character, with each row containing categorical data, followed by the Comics column which is a JSON array, with each JSON containing data for a comic the character appeared in
 - Once the data is landed in postgres, the comic data can be queried by using json_to_recordset, for example:
   ```
     SELECT